civil-liberties-and-civil-rights

 Tinker v.
 Des Moines Independent Community School District (1969)

-This case affirmed students’ rights to free speech in public schools.
-The Supreme Court ruled that students do not “shed their constitutional rights to freedom of speech or expression at the schoolhouse gate.”
+This case affirmed students' rights to free speech in public schools.
+Mary Beth Tinker and other students wore black armbands to protest the Vietnam War.
+The school suspended them, arguing that the protest would cause disruption.
+The Supreme Court ruled that students do not "shed their constitutional rights to freedom of speech or expression at the schoolhouse gate."
+However, schools can regulate speech that materially disrupts the educational process.
+This case remains a foundational precedent for student expression, often cited in disputes over dress codes, walkouts, and online speech.

 Contemporary Issues and Challenges

 In today’s society, the freedoms of speech and religion face new challenges.
-Issues such as hate speech, misinformation, and religious discrimination continue to spark debates about the limits and protections of the First Amendment.
+Issues such as hate speech, misinformation, religious accommodations, and the role of private platforms continue to spark debates about the limits and protections of the First Amendment.

 Social Media and Free Speech